A quantum chemical approach to dynamic properties of real materials

 This ambitious proposal aims at inducing a computational paradigm shift in the study of vibrational and optical properties of real materials by implementing a multitude of novel methods.

-On the one hand, we propose to reduce the computational cost of time-dependent equation-of-motion coupled-cluster theory by several orders of magnitude compared to existing approaches.
+1. Reduction of Computational Cost: We propose to reduce the computational cost of time-dependent equation-of-motion coupled-cluster theory by several orders of magnitude compared to existing approaches.

-On the other hand, coupled-cluster atomic forces will be implemented for machine-learning force fields in the Gaussian approximation potentials framework.
+2. Implementation of Coupled-Cluster Atomic Forces: Coupled-cluster atomic forces will be implemented for machine-learning force fields in the Gaussian approximation potentials framework.

 Expected Outcomes

-Together, the proposed methods have the potential to achieve an unprecedented level of accuracy and system size for the prediction of a wide range of material properties including:
+Together, the proposed methods have the potential to achieve an unprecedented level of accuracy and system size for the prediction of a wide range of material properties, including:

-1. Optical spectra
+• Optical spectra

-2. Phonon frequencies
+• Phonon frequencies

 Research Goals